Sandra Carson: Career

-Carson has more than three decades of experience as a scientist, clinician, and teacher, much of which has focused on the field of reproductive endocrinology.
 Carson has served as the chair of REI Board of the American Board of Obstetrics and Gynecology (ABOG) and chair of the US Food and Drug Administration (FDA) Advisory Committee for Reproductive Health Drugs.
 She currently serves as editor-in-chief of Sexuality, Reproduction and Menopause.

-Carson most recently served as Vice President of Education with the American Congress of Obstetricians and Gynecologists (ACOG) and is an Adjunct Professor of Obstetrics and Gynecology at Warren Alpert Medical School of Brown University, where she served as Director of the Division of Reproductive Endocrinology and Infertility from 2007-2014.
+From 2007 to 2014, Carson was a professor of obstetrics and gynecology at Warren Alpert Medical School of Brown University and served as Director of the Division of Reproductive Endocrinology and Infertility.
+She was appointed as Vice President of Education with the American Congress of Obstetricians and Gynecologists (ACOG) from March 2013 to August 2018.

+Carson joined Yale School of Medicine as a professor of obstetrics, gynecology, and reproductive sciences and director of the Reproductive Endocrinology and Infertility (REI) section in February 2019.